Sophie Bissonnette

-Sophie Bissonnette is a Canadian director, editor, writer, and producer in the Quebec film industry.
-After graduating from Queen's University, she began creating films in Montreal.
-She released most of her documentary films in the 1980s.
+Sophie Bissonnette (born September 18, 1956) is a Canadian filmmaker and producer.
+After graduating from Queen's University, she began making films in Montreal and released most of her documentary films in the 1980s.
 In these films, Bissonnette illustrated social and political justices, both of which were topics that were covered commonly by many Quebecois filmmakers.
 However, her films were distinguishable through exploring the women's perspective of male-dominated social engagements and incidents in French Canada.